markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     def _is_valid_url(self, url: str) -> bool:
         """
-        Validate a URL for exploration.
+        Validate a URL.

         Args:
             url: URL to validate

         Returns:
-            True if the URL is valid and allowed
+            True if URL is valid
         """
         try:
+            if not url:
+                return False

+            # Basic URL parsing
             parsed = urlparse(url)

-            # Basic validation
-            if not all([parsed.scheme, parsed.netloc]):
+            if not parsed.netloc:
                 return False

             # Check allowed domains if specified